 Regional overview

 The Greater Caucasus is a long, high, glaciated mountain chain stretching between the Black Sea and the Caspian.
-This entry focuses on sourceable, non-technical day hikes in the currently more accessible southern and eastern Greater Caucasus: Kazbegi, Khevi, Khevsureti, Svaneti, and the high villages of northern Azerbaijan.
+This entry focuses on non-technical day hikes in the currently more accessible southern and eastern Greater Caucasus: Kazbegi, Khevi, Khevsureti, Svaneti, and the high villages of northern Azerbaijan.

 The walking character is varied: steep glacier-view ascents below Kazbek, jagged limestone scenery around Chaukhi, high Svaneti lake-and-glacier routes below Ushba and Shkhara, and open shepherd-country traverses between Azerbaijani mountain villages.
 The normal hiking season is late spring to autumn at lower elevations, but higher passes such as Chaukhi are best treated as July–September objectives because snow can linger.